06th February 2017.

 Calcutta.

-I will try to cover some more buildings during my next visit and post in this blog.
+I will try to cover some more buildings during my next visit and post them in this blog.

 ---OM